Java Socket Close Connection After Reading for a Specific Time

 The standard solution to the above problem is to handle each customer'southward requests in a separate thread.
 The main thread accepts connections made by clients.
 Afterward accepting a connection information technology starts another thread for interacting with the customer.

-In the modified version of the phone book server the course RequestHandler (extending Thread) handles clients' requests.
+) handles clients' requests.
 First, permit united states of america have a expect at the main function of the server.

 import java.net.*; import java.io.*; public class PhoneBookServerMT2 { private PhoneDirectory pd = null; private ServerSocket ss = cipher; public PhoneBookServerMT2(PhoneDirectory pd,ServerSocket ss) { this.pd = pd; this.ss = ss; System.out.println("Server started"); System.out.println("listening on port: " + ss.getLocalPort()); Organisation.out.println("demark to address: " + ss.getInetAddress()); serviceConnections(); } individual void serviceConnections() { boolean serverRunning = true; while (serverRunning) { try { Socket conn = ss.accept(); System.out.println("Connectedness established"); // first the handler thread new RequestHandler(pd, conn).start(); } take hold of (Exception exc) { exc.printStackTrace(); } } attempt { ss.shut(); } catch (Exception exc) {} } //... }

-An here is the handler class RequestHandler:
+An here is the handler class RequestHandler

 import java.net.*; import coffee.io.*; import coffee.util.regex.*; class RequestHandler extends Thread { private PhoneDirectory pd = null; individual Socket connection = null; private BufferedReader in = null; private PrintWriter out = goose egg; private static Pattern reqPatt = Pattern.compile(" +", 3); private static String msg[] = { "Ok", "Invalid asking", "Not constitute", "Couldn't add - entry already exists", "Couldn't replace not-existing entry", }; public RequestHandler(PhoneDirectory pd, Socket connectedness) { this.pd = pd; this.connection = connection; try { in = new BufferedReader( new InputStreamReader( connexion.getInputStream())); out = new PrintWriter( connection.getOutputStream(), true); } take hold of (Exception exc) { exc.printStackTrace(); try { connexion.shut(); } take hold of(Exception e) {} return; } } public void run() { try { for (Cord line; (line = in.readLine()) != null; ) { String resp; String[] req = reqPatt.split(line, 3); String cmd = req[0]; if (cmd.equals("bye")) { writeResp(0, null); break; } else if (cmd.equals("get")) { if (req.length != two) writeResp(1, nix); else { String phNum = (Cord) pd.getPhoneNumber(req[1]); if (phNum == null) writeResp(2, null); else writeResp(0, phNum); } } else if (cmd.equals("add")) { if (req.length != iii) writeResp(1, cypher); else { boolean added = pd.addPhoneNumber(req[1], req[two]); if (added) writeResp(0, null); else writeResp(three, nix); } } else if (cmd.equals("replace")) { if (req.length != 3) writeResp(1, naught); else { boolean replaced = pd.replacePhoneNumber(req[1], req[2]); if (replaced) writeResp(0, nil); else writeResp(4, nix); } } else writeResp(1, null); } } catch (Exception exc) { exc.printStackTrace(); } finally { try { // when closing a socket connectedness.shut(); // the associated streams connexion = null; // are closed automatically } catch (Exception exc) { } } } private void writeResp(int rc, String addMsg) throws IOException { out.println(rc + " " + msg[rc]); if (addMsg != aught) out.println(addMsg); } }

-As nosotros encounter, the code for handling requests made by clients is placed in the method run().
+.
 When the customer sends "cheerio" or the socket input stream is closed this method terminates causing the thread to finish.

 viii.10.
 Exercises